-Alycia Dadd is a full-time psychologist and a certified school psychologist in both New York and Connecticut.
+Alycia Dadd, Director of Consultation Services, is a full-time psychologist and and a certified school psychologist in both New York and Connecticut.
 Prior to joining CBC Dr. Dadd worked for 13 years as a school psychologist providing individual and group counseling, conducting evaluations, and developing social-emotional programs for a wide range of students.
 Dr. Dadd has also worked in residential programs, in mental health/educational research, and in therapeutic foster care.
-She has received specialized training in several evidenced based treatments including Dialectical Behavior Therapy, Cognitive Behavior Therapy, and Multisystemic Therapy.
+She has received specialized training in several evidenced-based treatments including Dialectical Behavior Therapy, Cognitive Behavior Therapy, and Multisystemic Therapy.
 Dr. Dadd completed her bachelor’s degree at the University of Delaware where she majored in Psychology and minored in Spanish.
 She earned her master’s degree in School Psychology from Teachers College – Columbia University and her doctoral degree from Fordham University.

 Dr. Dadd’s pre-doctoral internship and fieldwork experiences were in public and private schools in Westchester and the Bronx.
 Her doctoral residency project focused on the developmental nature of executive functions in high school age students.
 Her doctoral dissertation, “The Effectiveness of Dialectical Behavior Therapy in Treating Multi-Problem Youth in a School Setting” focused on delivery and evaluation outcomes of a school-based DBT program.
 She is a member of both the American Psychological Association and the National Association of School Psychologists.
 Dr. Dadd is passionate about supporting the mental health of young people and their families as they navigate the transitions from youth to adulthood.